omry/omegaconf/docs/source/structured_config.rst

 Mandatory missing values
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Fields assigned the constant MISSING do not have a value and the value must be set prior to accessing the field Otherwise a MissingMandatoryValue exception is raised.
+Fields assigned the constant ``MISSING`` do not have a value and the value must be set prior to accessing the field.
+Otherwise a ``MissingMandatoryValue`` exception is raised.

 .. doctest::